LuisBlanche/AirflowKubernetes/README.md

 Go inside the repo and check the `chart` folder

 You can directly modify the `values.yaml` with advanced configurations.
-Here we will just deactivate the authentication for easier local development
+Deactivate Arflow authentication for easier local development

 ```
     webserverConfig: |